roopakv/google-photos/README.md

 ## Getting Started

 Construct an object with the google auth token.
 All actions performed on this instance of photos will use the auth token the object was constructed with.
-This lib doesn't yet take care of getting the auth token with the required scopes (coming soon).
+Read the section below on getting an authtoken with the required scopes.

 ```
 const Photos = require('googlephotos');